 Before you think of how to get freelance writing jobs, you need to ask yourself whether you’ve got what it takes.
 Here are some skills and qualifications you will need:

 - Good writing.
 It is obvious, but I do not mean just being able to type.
-You need to adopt several styles, be ready to change them.
+You need to adopt several styles, and be ready to change them.
 Adjust to the audience and subject.
 Have great vocabulary.
 The majority of freelance writer jobs require a high level of creativity and the ability to generate ideas on demand.

 - Strong time management.
 Working for yourself is challenging for many because they cannot manage their time and do not practice self-discipline.
 A huge chunk of your work will be not writing but surfing freelance writing websites to find a gig, communicating, pitching your proposition, editing, invoicing, etc. And you have to meet deadlines all the time.